psychemedia/sin-eater-resources/src/_initial_observations.md

 > After some few observations from H. Hodges Hughes, Esq., and W. W. E Wynne Esq.

-Whatever those observations were, they were seemingly not thought substantive enough to be reporteed by the Shrewsbury Chronicle.
+Whatever those observations were, they were seemingly not thought substantive enough to be reported by the Shrewsbury Chronicle.

 > The President moved a vote of thanks to Mr Moggridge, which was warmly accorded by the meeting.